maladi17/kartego/README.md

 # kartego

-A light version of scapy in c.  for windows only I quickly made during a penetration test.
+A light version of scapy in c  I quickly made during a penetration test.  for windows only.

 ## Getting Started